hualcosa/Optimizing_a_Pipeline_in_Azure/README.md

 This project tries to find the optimal solution for the classification task with two routes:
 1. Apply hyperparameter tunning to a sklearn logistic regression model fitted by a training script given by udacity.
 The idea here is to use Hyperdrive module, to find the best model.

-2. Use azure automl via the python SDK to build the best model
+2. Use azure automl via the python SDK to build the best model.

-Finally we can compare both approaches and choose the best overall model.
+Finally, we can compare both approaches and choose the best overall model.

 ## Scikit-learn Pipeline
 <img align="center" width="700" height="300" src="https://github.com/hualcosa/Optimizing_a_Pipeline_in_Azure/creating-and-optimizing-an-ml-pipeline.png">